JacobPaxton/data_science_notes/notes_v4.md

 --------------------------------------------------------------------------------
 <!-- Polished -->
 ## Regression
+- Supervised machine learning, predict the numerical value of something
 - Ultimately regressors always take an input and plot it on a line to get output
 - Different regression algorithms plot different lines and use different loss
 ### Features for Regression